Friday, April 30, 2010

 As the Ba of Shu all gods "are unto him": b3 Sw n nTr.w nb.w (the Ba of Shu for every God), Invocation Hymn, Third Ba, Klotz, ibid.
 28. Hugh Nibley also calls figure 2 "Shu."
 As Shu, the giant wears the Shwty feathers that represent the "light and energy that traverses and fills the space between heaven and earth, a light (to quote Joseph Smith) 'pertaining to other planets.'"
 (Hugh Nibley, Michael Rhodes, One Eternal Round, 267).

 2) The outcome for rx (to know) in Coptic, the latest form of the Egyptian language as written in Greek letters, is esh.
 And the Egyptian lateral we conventionally associate with an r as often as not corresponds to l (in fact was originally an l).
 But how about sh for x?
 The third of the four h's in Egyptian, which is a guttural h (x) not found in English, often has an outcome sh in later Egyptian--if that's not frequently the original pronunciation anyhow.
 And remember, we cannot recover all the manifold workings of dialect in the earlier stages of the language.
 We're left with the vowel.
 Coptic shows e: esh, but the earliest phase of Egyptian had no e-vowel at all.
 There was, however, an i.
-A reading rx for -lish remains a possibility.
+A reading rx for -lish remains a possibility, though, here again, I'm not convinced.

-Intriguing is the following definition found in the Kirtland Egyptian Papers (as penned by one of the Prophet's friends):
+While we continue to seek a sound phonological equivalent for our -lish in the Egyptian lexicon, we may yet mull over the following definition found in the Kirtland Egyptian Papers (as penned by one of the Prophet's friends):

 Ah lish ['3 rx = The One who is Greatest in Knowing?]: The first being--supreme intelligence; supreme power. . . without beginning of life or end of life; comprehending all things; seeing all things.